nodejs/node/COLLABORATOR_GUIDE.md

 ### Using `git-node`

-In most cases, using [the `git-node` command][git-node] of [`node-core-utils`][] should be enough to help you land a Pull Request.
-If you discover a problem when using this tool, please file an issue
-[to the issue tracker][node-core-utils-issues].
+In most cases, using [the `git-node` command][git-node] of [`node-core-utils`][] should be enough to land a pull request.
+If you discover a problem when using this tool, please file an issue [to the issue tracker][node-core-utils-issues].

 Quick example: